-Situated in a small valley in the Bessède Forest between Sarlat and Bergerac, Cadouin is a Cistercian Abbey on the pilgrim trail to Santiago de Compostela, listed as a Historic Monument, a Major Site of Aquitaine and a UNESCO World Heritage Site.Read more
+Located in a small valley in the Bessède Forest between Sarlat and Bergerac, Cadouin is a Cistercian Abbey on the pilgrim trail to Santiago de Compostela.
+It is a listed Historic Monument, a Major Site of Aquitaine and a UNESCO World Heritage Site.Read more

-Immerse yourself in the heart of Cadouin Cloister!
-True masterpiece of Gothic art.
-Nearly ten centuries of history float here and make Cadouin a universal place, immutable and serene.Read more
+Immerse yourself in the heart of the Cloister of Cadouin!
+A true masterpiece of Gothic art, nearly ten centuries of history are contained within these walls and make Cadouin a universal place, unchanging and serene.Read more

-Founded in 1115, today only the Abbey church and Romanesque monastic foundations survive.
-Take the time during your visit to see the sun, in an interplay of light and shadow, draw arabesques on the gallery floors, as if through a pochoir.Read more
+Founded in 1115, only the Abbey church and Romanesque monastic foundations survive to this day.
+Take the time during your visit to see the sun, in an interplay of light and shadow, draw arabesques on the gallery floors.Read more

 One afternoon in February, I opened the door to see the cloisters bathed in sunlight… it was extraordinarily beautiful.
 Gradually, I discovered the decorated stones.
-Everything is expressed in this small, luminous space: the seasons, our joys and sorrows, happiness and suffering… I walk, look around me, turn back, sit down, explain, recount, and always leave slightly regretfully, even in the knowledge that I will find it again in all its beauty tomorrow.
+Everything is expressed in this small, luminous space: the seasons, our joys and sorrows, happiness and suffering… I walk, look around me, turn back, sit down, explain, recount, and always leave with a touch of regret, even in the knowledge that I will find it again in all its beauty tomorrow.

-What a beautiful architectural ensemble!
-The carvings of the keystones, doors and capitals bear witness to the work of the stonemasons of old.
-Come and admire the fresco of the Annunciation.
-And what about the discovery of the cloister during the summer nights.
-The serenity of the place invades us from our first steps.
+What beautiful architecture!
+The carvings of the keystones, doors, and capitals bear witness to the work of the stonemasons of old.
+Come and admire the fresco of the Annunciation, and enjoy the cloister during the summer nights.
+The serenity of the place permeates us from the very first step.

-When entering the cloister, you first think of simply circling the four wings and then leaving.
-Then we gradually discover the sculptures that adorn the walls, where every detail counts, and we let ourselves be carried away by the magic of the place.
-Looking up, we are fascinated by the stone lace married to the blue of the sky.
-The cloister, a meeting place between men and the sky.
-A moment to live absolutely.
+When entering the cloister, you may first think of simply circling the four wings and then leaving.
+You’ll gradually discover the sculptures that adorn the walls, where every detail counts, and let yourself be carried away by the magic of the place.
+Looking up, you’ll be fascinated by the open stonework against the blue of the sky.
+The cloister is where this world and the next connect.
+It is a moment to savour.

 A very interesting visit.
 The cloisters were rebuilt in the 15th century and are a Gothic masterpiece.
 A pretty, very well-maintained garden.